 - 1. Who will be served by your program or service? (e.g., individuals, families, youth, any LMI person/household, or special populations groups or segments?)
 Describe the degree of severity of the need of those to be served. - 2.
+What is the need that will be addressed with CDBG funding?
 Why and how is the target population underserved, or not served currently?
 To the extent possible, provide data to document this.
 If appropriate, supplement data with anecdotal information. - 3.
-What is the program or service that you will provide?
+What is the program or service that you will provide with the requested funding?
 In a few paragraphs, clearly describe the program or service, including any key elements that are part of it.
 What will CDBG funds be used for?
 Is this a new, continuing, or expanded program or service?
 (As appropriate, you can provide both a narrative and bullet list of services or program components.
-It is important to be as clear in describing your proposed used of the funds.) - 4.
-Describe how the proposed project will address this need.
+It is important to clearly describe your proposed used of CDBG funds.) - 4.
+How will the proposed project address this need?
 Be as specify as possible in describing the direct relationship between the need and how the program/service responds to it.
 To what degree will the program or service meet the need?
 How will you measure success, as well as determine areas for where future improvement is needed?
-Will you be able to track the impact on clients of this program/service over both the short- and long-term?

-5. Beneficiaries: Estimate the number of low and moderate-income persons to benefit from the project/services and provide the following information:
+Will you be able to track the impact on clients of this program/service over both the short- and long-term? - 5.
+Estimate the number of low and moderate-income persons who will benefit from the project/services and provide the following information:

 - a.
 Total number of beneficiaries.
-Estimate number of unduplicated beneficiaries and total (duplicated or repeat) beneficiaries (if different) that will be served with your requested funding. - b.
-Total low- and moderate-income (LMI) beneficiaries (duplicated and unduplicated). - c.
+Estimate number of unduplicated beneficiaries and total (duplicated or repeat) beneficiaries (if different) that will be served with your requested funding.
+Estimate both households (if applicable) and individuals. - b.
+Total low- and moderate-income (LMI) beneficiaries (duplicated and unduplicated).
+Estimate both households (if applicable) and individuals. - c.
 Percentage of low- and moderate-income beneficiaries. - d.
-Cost per beneficiary (duplicated and unduplicated). - C. Organizational Capacity & Experience (Please respond to the questions below): - 1.
-Provide an overview of your organization including: mission statement, length of time in existence, services provided (including those not related to this application), and other relevant information.
+Cost per beneficiary (duplicated and unduplicated).

+C. Organizational Capacity & Experience (Please respond to the questions below):

+- 1. Provide an overview of your organization including: mission statement, length of time in existence, services provided (including those not related to this application), and other relevant information.
 Identify the person responsible for program operations and financial management of the proposed project.
 List all other people who will be directly involved in your proposed project, along with their skills and qualifications and note whether these positions are current, new, or pending this award (attach resumes or described the experience and qualifications for each staff person or contractor who will be involved in delivering the program/service).
 Attach brochures and outreach or other prepared materials if appropriate. - 2.
 Describe your organization's prior experience with successfully conducting this type of project. - 3.
 If applicable, identify partners in your proposed project and describe their roles and responsibilities.